netmarshall/Patrick.D.Marshall/_posts/2020-02-18-Hello-World!.md

   teaser: /assets/images/graduation.jpg

 ---
 "Hello World" may be a cliche, but with the finish line for high school in sight, and college just over the horizon, it seems pretty on point.
-I still have my blogging training wheels on, and there area a few miles left to go in High School (last shows to play, finals to take, and a walk across the graduation stage).
+I still have my blogging training wheels on, and there are a few miles left to go in High School (last shows to play, finals to take, and a walk across the graduation stage).
 So, suffice it to say: this is just the start with a lot more to come!

 In the mean time if you like this site shoot me an email, or follow me on Twitter or Instagram.